 There a few greater sporting pleasures than unpredictable partridge, but follow Michael Yardley's 12 expert tips to ensure you can handle any Englishman or red-legged partridge with aplomb this season

-Partridge shooting is a pleasure, but their unpredictability and potential to deceive can create pitfalls.
-Perfect your technique to impress in the line this season, advises Michael Yardley, with his top 12 expert partridge shooting tips.
+Partridge shooting can be the greatest of pleasures but their unpredictability and potential to deceive can create pitfalls.
+Here, The Field helps you hone your technique to ensure you impress in the line this season.
+But before you read Michael Yardley’s top 12 expert partridge shooting tips, be sure to take a look at our guides to the best shooting coats, hearing protection and cartridge bags.

 PARTRIDGE SHOOTING TIPS

 Redlegs (Alectoris rufa) are the main partridge quarry these days.
 They were probably introduced here from France in the 17th century to supplement the native grey (Perdix perdix), which is smaller and tends to be more tightly packed when flying in covey.
-As well as dedicated driven partridge-shoots (which became popular in these isles from the middle of the 19th century), mixed shoots, where partridges are presented with pheasants, are now common later in the season.
-The quarry is nearly always redlegs as greys are scarce except on well-keepered, traditional partridge manors.
+Greys are scarce except on well-keepered, traditional partridge manors.
 Old-school sportsmen (and a lucky few current guns) opined they offered the best sport but few now have the opportunity to shoot wild English partridges.
 They remain a joy to behold, hugging the contours like mini fighter jets while making a distinct chatter.

-The “high partridge” shoot, for which they are shown as mini pheasants, typically pushed off high grounds in Northern and Western regions, is a modern fad for which I cannot muster much enthusiasm, though I recognise the challenge of rangy birds provided the attempt to beat the guns does not become too extreme.
+The “high partridge” shoot, for which they are shown as mini pheasants and typically pushed off high grounds in Northern and Western regions, is a modern fad for which I cannot muster much enthusiasm.
 Traditional partridge-shooting, where birds are shown over hedges and spinneys, has a special beauty and does not rely on range to be testing.
 It is a long-evolved sport, in harmony with its habitat.
 Within that classical tradition, I also love to walk-up partridges over pointers or setters.
 Occasionally still practised in Britain, this is the predominant form of partridge-shooting abroad and I have enjoyed it in the US, Canada, southern Africa and in much of southern Europe and the Balkans.
 A bag of only a few birds can provide a great deal of sport (watch the dogs and don’t get caught wrong-footed).

 PARTRIDGE SHOOTING TIPS: TACKLING DRIVEN PARTRIDGES